-If you are late at arrival you must come to the front entrance and follow the normal screening procedures.
+If you are late at arrival you must come to the front entrance.
 No student should enter or leave the school unescorted.

 Several classrooms begin the day with presentations of new materials and important announcements.
 It is extremely important that you arrive at school on time for your child to benefit from this information.

 If you need to pick up your child early, contact the MCS office 15 minutes prior to your arrival.
 Your child will be at the front office ready for pick up.
 If you are delayed, contact the school office so your child can remain in class until you arrive.